News & Events

-In celebration of the 35th Anniversary of Hutchison House as a Museum, staff and volunteers will host the 4th annual Rhubarb Spring Fling on Wednesday May 22nd from 1-4pm.
-Enjoy a taste of spring with a delicious Rhubarb dessert, topped with a dollop of ice cream.
+Hutchison House Museum will host a Rhubarb Spring Fling on Wednesday May 24 from 1-3pm.
+Enjoy a taste of spring with a delicious rhubarb dessert, topped with a dollop of ice cream.
 Tea, iced tea, or lemonade will add a refreshing compliment to this delightful spring repast.

 Tickets for the Rhubarb Dessert may be purchased in advance at a reduced rate.
-Pay for tickets in advance at a cost of $6 or at the door for $8.
-Sittings are 1pm, 2pm, and 3pm.
-For more information please call the museum office at (705) 743-9710.
+Pay for tickets in advance at a cost of $7 or at the door for $9.
+Sittings are 1pm and 2pm.
+For more information or to make a reservation please contact the museum office at (705) 743-9710.

-Programs run from 9:30am - 12pm.
+Programs run from 9:30am - 12pm or 1-3:30pm and are suitable for children ages 6-12.
 The cost is $15 per attendant and pre-registration is required.
-For Ages 6-12.
-Children are encouraged to bring their own snacks.
+Children are encouraged to bring their own peanut free snacks.

 For more information or to register phone 705-743-9710.